drakosoldier298/DisketteDae/README.md

  ### Hello im daedreus, I decided to make a ton of edits to diskette and decided to make my edits public
  Whats different?
  - Added the colour customization inside so users dont need to add it themself.
- - CHanged colours
+ - Changed colours
-   - Backgroudn is now a deep blue/black
+   - Background is now a deep blue/black
    - Accents are a light blue
    - border hovers are a light purple
  - Moved the settings mute and deafen buttons under your server list(s) Works with better folders plugins